ethiprince/insta/README.md

 # insta
-This is the f@&amp;!king awesome tool osi too for instagram
+This is the f@&amp;!king awesome tool osi tool for instagram
 ## • How To Install